shsagir/play-area-sync/docs/craft-3-tuning.md

 ## Updating Craft

-From time to time a new minor Craft version will come out, like an update from 3.1.5 to 3.1.6.
+From time to time a new minor Craft version will come out, dot or a dot-dot, like an update from 3.1.5 to 3.1.6.
 We recommend to always use the latest version for security reasons.
 Mind that you are responsible for the software you write yourself and use.
-Depending on your deployment workflow — [Git](/craft-3-deploy-with-git-uni) or [SFTP](/craft-3-upload-with-sftp) — there are two ways to update Craft:
+Depending on your deployment workflow — [Git](/craft-3-deploy-git) or [SFTP](/craft-3-upload-sftp) — there are two ways to update Craft:

 ### A. Update Craft with a Git workflow

-Don't click the shiny update button in the interface.
-Don't follow [the official guides](https://docs.craftcms.com/v3/updating.html).
-Use Composer instead!
-First update your local installation, then push the changes to trigger the update on remote.
+**Don't click the shiny update button in the interface.
+Don't follow [the official guides](https://docs.craftcms.com/v3/updating.html).** Use Composer to first update your local installation, then push the changes to trigger the update on remote.
 Run the following command in the terminal on your computer **locally**:

 ```shell
 # Make sure to be in the projects root folder (locally)